01 of 11

 If you have more than one doll, add the words ankle boot and the doll's initials to the pattern pieces so you can use them to make a range of footwear for that doll.Continue to 6 of 11 below.

 06 of 11

-Cut versions of the pattern pieces for your doll's ankle boots / desert boots / chukka boots in your chosen leather.
-As shown I am using a pale green lightweight Ultrasuede (TM) fabric for my dollhouse doll desert boots.
+Cut versions of the pattern pieces for your doll's ankle boots/desert boots/chukka boots in your chosen leather.
+As shown we are using a pale green lightweight Ultrasuede (TM) fabric for our dollhouse doll desert boots.
 You will need two toe cap pieces in leather, two side pieces in leather, and two outer soles in the same leather or suede.
 You may want to leave cutting the outer soles until you have assembled the boot uppers and glued them to the card insoles.
-The thickness of the leather... may change the shape of outer sole you require.
+The thickness of the leather may change the shape of the outer sole you require.